ruslanmv/Video-Speech-Generator-from-Youtube/README.md

 We are going to use **SageMaker Notebook** to create this application.

-There are two programs to run this app.
+There are two versions of this program:

 - The notebook version (.ipynb ) that is the extended version that we are going to see first,
 - The python version  (.py) that is the simplified version.

-First we are going to discuss the extended version to understand how the things were done, and the simplifed version at the end.
+We are going to discuss the extended version to understand how the things were done.

 ## Step 1 - Cloning the repository